Humbly Homemade

 I recommend scoring the top of your proofed loaf with a single long slash down the center lengthwise.
 This will help control the expansion as your bread bakes.

-• Avoid Dry Bread: Make sure you cover the dough with a damp cloth as it proofs, to prevent it from drying out and cracking as it bakes.
+• Avoid Cracked Bread: In testing, covering the dough with a damp cloth as it proofed prevented it from drying out and cracking.

 Two slices of dark brown sliced bread on a metal plate.